Kong/docs.konghq.com/.github/ISSUE_TEMPLATE.md

 <!--
     Describe the issue in detail and, if applicable, tell us why this change is important.
-        * Bad: "The ACL plugin documentation needs updating."
+        * Do: "Add the missing DELETE endpoint to ACL plugin documentation."
-        * Good: "Add the missing DELETE endpoint to ACL plugin documentation."
+        * Don't: "The ACL plugin documentation needs updating."
 -->

 ### Steps To Reproduce